Note: Applications for the Regional Relief and Recovery Fund closed June 30, 2021.

 Frequently Asked Questions

-Community Futures offices are supporting rural small businesses requesting $40,000 or less.
+Community Futures offices are supporting rural businesses requesting $60,000 or less.
 These businesses should apply through their local Community Futures office if they are eligible.

-If a rural business is looking to request more than $40,000 they should apply through Western Economic Diversification Canada
+If you are a rural business requesting more than $60,000 you should apply through Western Economic Diversification Canada.

-- Are a Small and Medium-Sized Enterprises (SMEs) located in non-metropolitan regions (all areas served by Community Futures organizations) in Western Canada.
-In BC, businesses must be located outside of the Greater Vancouver Regional District and the Capital (Greater Victoria) Regional District.
+- Small and Medium-Sized Enterprises (SMEs) located in non-metropolitan regions (all areas served by Community Futures organizations) in Western Canada.

 - The small business must have experienced a material adverse effect on business operations on or after March 1, 2020 as a result of the COVID-19 pandemic.

-- The business must be a sole proprietorship, partnership, corporation, social enterprise, or other similar organization, including non-profits so long as they have a social enterprise aspect that benefits the community.
+- Be a sole proprietorship, partnership, corporation, social enterprise, or other similar organization.

 - Lease payments for existing equipment and machinery;